Singular Soliton Operators and Indefinite Metrics: Appendix 3

-c) There is a problem concerning completion of our functional classes.
-We proved the decomposition theorems for locally smooth (outside of singularities) functions but Hilbert Spaces do not work. \end{rem}
+c) There is a problem concerning a completion of our functional classes.
+We proved the decomposition theorems for locally smooth functions (outside of singularities), but Hilbert Spaces do not work here.